sumust/boost2024/README.md

 # BOOST 2024

-This website hosts the materials for the lectures presented at BOOST 2024.
+This website hosts the materials for the lectures presented at Bologna Orthogonal Summer Term (BOOST) 2024 in Bologna, Italy.

+## Lectures

 * [Machine Learning for the Rest of Us by Dr. Keshav Pingali](https://sumust.github.io/mlfortherestofus/)
 * Chatting about Transformers: an Introduction to Large Language Models by Dr. Gianfranco Bilardi